ReitardXd/cracksmoker/README.md

 # cracksmoker

-a python GUI frontend for hashcat. point it at a hash, pick your attack mode and flags, hit run — it builds the hashcat command and streams the output live.
+A python GUI frontend for hashcat. point it at a hash, pick your attack mode and flags, hit run — it builds the hashcat command and streams the output live.

 no cracking logic in python. hashcat does the actual work.